-They are focused on work by unseen young artists or internationally acclaimed artists whose work has not previously been exhibited in the United Kingdom.
-The high-ceilinged exhibition spaces offer a great backdrop for the works of art on display, with the Gallery Mess restaurant, bar and café also highly rated.
+The gallery is focused on work by unseen young artists or internationally acclaimed artists whose work has not previously been exhibited in the United Kingdom.
+The high-ceilinged exhibition spaces offer a great backdrop for the works of art on display.

-The Saatchi Gallery is one of West London's undiscovered places to visit.
+The Saatchi Gallery is one of West London's best hidden gems to visit.

 when?
-10am to 6pm, (Thursday to Saturday late opening until 8:30) 7 days a week.
+10am to 6pm 7 days a week.
 Opening hours might very depending on the exhibition, please see the website for details.